Aymz96/NodejsMongodb_Dev_Env/README.md

 ### Displaying the App
 - Once the app has started, open a new web browser and enter the following:

-- `development.local` To view the app
+- `development.local` To view the app.

-- `development.local:/posts` To view the posts
+- `development.local:/posts` To view the posts.

-- `development.local:/fibonacci5` To view fibonacci:
+- `development.local:/fibonacci5` To view the fibonacci.

 ### Success
 - Tests have passed successfully.